 Leonard Lobel (Microsoft MVP, SQL Server) is CTO and co-founder of Sleek Technologies, Inc., a New York-based development shop.
 He is also a principal consultant at Tallan, Inc., a Microsoft National Systems Integrator and Gold Competency Partner.
 Lenni is also a consultant, trainer, and frequent speaker at major industry conferences.

-Course Overview Hi everyone, my name is Lenni Lobel, and welcome to my course, Learning Azure Cosmos DB.
-Cosmos DB is Microsoft's massively scalable no sequel database service, that's designed specifically for modern web and mobile applications.
+Course Overview Hi everyone, my name is Lenny Lobel, and welcome to my course, Learning Azure Cosmos DB.
+Cosmos DB is Microsoft's massively scalable NoSQL database service that's designed specifically for modern web and mobile applications.
 In this course, we're going to explore all the major components of Cosmos DB.
-Some of the many topics that we'll cover include global distribution, where your database can be replicated globally, bring you closer to your users wherever they are.
-Horizontal partitioning, that's how Cosmos DB manages the growth of your data, to virtually unlimited size.
+Some of the many topics that we'll cover include global distribution, where your database can be replicated globally, bringing it closer to your users wherever they are.
+Horizontal partitioning.
+That's how Cosmos DB manages the growth of your data to virtually unlimited size.
 Provisioning throughput.
 By reserving desired throughput levels, you get predictable performance that can be raised and lowered at will.
 And multiple APIs and data models.
-You can choose from a variety of APIs, which gives you a choice of several data models, including the json documents, key value, column, or graph.
+You can choose from a variety of APIs, which gives you a choice of several data models, including JSON documents, key value, columnar, or graph.
 By the end of this course, you'll know how to provision throughput, partition, index, and globally distribute your Cosmos DB database.
-You'll also know everything you need to start building real Cosmos DB applications using the sequel API, which also supports a server side programming model for stored procedures, triggers, and user defined functions.
-And you'll be up to speed on some of the other Cosmos DB APIs as well, like the table API and gremlin API, for key value and graph databases.
-And you don't need any prior experience with Cosmos DB or any other no sequel database, you can just get started right here with this course.
-So I hope you'll join me at Pluralsight, to learn all about Azure Cosmos DB, and get ready to build your next generation of database applications for the cloud.
+You'll also know everything you need to start building real Cosmos DB applications using the SQL API, which also supports a server‑side programming model for stored procedures, triggers, and user‑defined functions.
+And you'll be up to speed on some of the other Cosmos DB API as well, like the Table API and Gremlin API for key value and graph databases.
+And you don't need any prior experience with Cosmos DB or any other NoSQL database.
+You can just get started right here with this course.
+So I hope you'll join me at Pluralsight to learn all about Azure Cosmos DB, and get ready to build your next generation of database applications for the cloud.